Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

-While one participant did not share any fairness limitation or challenge (P19), the remaining participants (e.g., P1, P3, P5, P7, P12, P14, P15, P21, P22, P26) faced multiple fairness challenges (see Table~\ref{rq3themes}).
-Data-related fairness included dataset imbalance (P1, P12, P21), category underrepresentation, dataset unsuitability for a particular demographic group (e.g., ``...data wasn’t enough...dark color people or enough women...so we have our own team that creates and labels data'', said P5), and restricted data visibility (``data from organization like banks is not visible...40\% visibility...'': P7; ``...mostly about restricted access to data'': P15).
+Data-related fairness challenges were commonly reported (eg., P1, P3, P5, P7, P12, P14, P22, P25), including dataset imbalance (P1, P12, P21), category underrepresentation, dataset unsuitability for a particular demographic group (e.g., ``...data wasn't enough...dark color people or enough women...so we have our own team that creates and labels data'', said P5), and restricted data visibility (``data from organization like banks is not visible...40\% visibility...'': P7; ``...mostly about restricted access to data'': P15).

+\imp{These examples underscore that without adequate, representative, and accessible data, even well-intentioned fairness requirements cannot be fully realized, necessitating proactive data curation and augmentation strategies.}